caseyg/awesome/TOPICS.md

 ## playwright

-*   [bjesus/pipet](https://github.com/bjesus/pipet) - a swiss-army tool for scraping and extracting data from online assets, made for hackers
+*   [bjesus/pipet](https://github.com/bjesus/pipet) - Swiss-army tool for scraping and extracting data from online assets, made for hackers

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.